 #24 Try your luck

 There are several animal monuments in the city center; Chizhik Pyzhik (a tiny bird) at Fontanka emb. in front of The Mikhailovsky Castle, The Hare escaping the flood at the Peter and Paul’s Fortress (next to the wooden bridge) and Cat Elisey at Malaya Sadovaya street.
-It became a tradition to make a wish and through a coin to a sculpture if the coin stays there your wish will come true if it falls try again.
+It became a tradition to make a wish and throw a coin to a sculpture if the coin stays there your wish will come true if it fails, try again.

 #25 Take a helicopter ride

 over the city center.
-Due to height restriction there are no skyscrapers or very high building in the center of Saint Petersburg the only way to observe the city from a bird’s eye view is to get on helicopter.
+Due to height restriction, there are no skyscrapers or very high building in the center of Saint Petersburg the only way to observe the city from a bird’s eye view is to get on a helicopter.
 The helicopter leaves and lands at Peter and Paul fortress, it operates from May till October, flight duration 15 minutes, price RUB3000/US$50 pp.

-#26 Chill on the grass on New Holland island
+#26 Chill on the grass on New Holland Island

 #27 Climb on board of Cruiser Aurora.

 A protected cruiser Aurora built in 1900 in Saint Petersburg had a long and tough journey around the world before returning back to the city.
-During Russian-Japanese war it took part in several battles in the South Pacific, than was relocated to the Baltic sea till 1916 when it came back to St.Petersburg (Petrograd that time) was repairing where half of the crew decided to join February Revolution of 1917.
+During the Russian-Japanese war, it took part in several battles in the South Pacific, then was relocated to the Baltic sea till 1916 when it came back to St.Petersburg (Petrograd that time) was repairing where half of the crew decided to join February Revolution of 1917.
 On 7th November a blank shot from the cruiser announced the start of the assault of the Winter Palace.
 In 1957 Aurora became a museum-ship and till nowadays is anchored at Petrogradskaya embankment.
 Entrance fee RUB600/US$10 – adults, RUB400/US$6 – children.

-#28 Have a lunch with the view
+#28 Have lunch with the view

 #29 Discover street art in the courtyards of St.Petersburg

-If you’re heading from St.Petersburg to Moscow check out this Things to do in Moscow post it’ll help to plan your visit to the Russian capital.
+If you’re heading from St.Petersburg to Moscow check out Things to do in Moscow post it’ll help to plan your visit to the Russian capital.